 Although sometimes I encounter challenging obstacles on the way of PhD student, there are valuable lessons to be learned for achievement goals of research.
 It would be a turning point in my professional career in the future to always challenge myself for lifelong learning.
+Graduate School of Dantistry opened the learning.
 Graduate School of Dentistry opened the doors and introduced me to a new dimension that will still accompany with me forever.
 I am proud to be a part of Tohoku University.

-Doctoral Course 3rd year | from Thailand
+Doctoral Course 4th year | from Thailand